English Learning at The Haven

 Children are sent home with a decodable text, which matches the graphemes taught in school.
 Once the children have worked through the progressively more complex decodable texts they are able to choose a book from an appropriately banded selection.

 We strive to ensure that all children have a love of reading.
 Each child has open access to our ‘Read to Me’ books.
 The children can take a book home for their parents to read to them and can change it as often as they wish.

+Children are assessed to determine their reading ability, and can then choose from a range of recommended titles at their reading level.
+Once a term, children are reassessed and are given an updated level to enable them to choose a book suited to their ability and to ensure progress continues.
 In this way, children can build their reading skills and stamina, and are not put off by books that are too basic or too demanding for them.
 Struggling readers are well supported, and high achievers are encouraged to read books that really engage and challenge them.

 Children are encouraged to choose a second book to take home which is free choice.
 This can be read independently or alongside a more confident reader.
 This is to promote a love of reading and ensure that reading for pleasure takes place.